Introduction

 Factories prefer larger orders because setup costs can be spread across more products.

-Production Efficiency
+Production Efficiency and Labor Costs

 Large production runs are more efficient.